laminas/laminas-stratigility/docs/book/v4/api.md

 # API Reference

-The following make up the primary API of Stratigility.
+The following makes up the primary API of Stratigility.

 ## Middleware